-How Do You Meditate For Healing In a Few Simple Steps
+How Do You Meditate For Healing In a Few Simple Steps?

 If you’re like me, you might not know precisely what it means to meditate for healing.
-But when I started to explore meditation to deal with my anxiety and depression, learning about this practice was one of the essential steps in my recovery from these issues.
+However, when I started to explore meditation to deal with my anxiety and depression, learning about this practice was one of the essential steps in my recovery from these issues.

 Meditation has helped me get more insight into myself, feel more connected to others around me, and even begin to heal from within—and I think it can do the same for anyone looking for a new way out of their problems.

-What is meditation healing process?
+What is the meditation healing process?

 What is spiritual healing meditation?